 Led by Brent McKnight, an associate professor in the DeGroote School of Business, and Sandra Lapointe, a professor in the Faculty of Humanities, the project aims to create new pathways to allow different sectors to learn from and work with each other.

-Over the two-year project, the team will create, pilot and scale a program that combines skill development for non-profit managers with experiential learning opportunities for undergraduate students.
-In the final phase of the project, an online collaborative platform will help partners like the University of Guelph and the University of Ottawa implement the process to build their own version of campus-community partnerships that focus on skills for social innovation.
+Over the two-year project, the team will create, pilot and scale a program that combines skill development for non-profit managers.
+Also, the project will provide experiential learning opportunities for undergraduate students.
+In the final phase of the project, McMaster will develop an online collaborative platform.
+Partners like the University of Guelph and the University of Ottawa will build their own version of campus-community partnerships.

 The pandemic has hit the not-for-profit sector particularly hard, eliminating a key element of Canada’s social safety net.
-To improve their sustainability, NFPs need to focus on social innovation: creative thinking that benefits people,” explains McKnight, who is the founder and co-chair of McMaster’s Interdisciplinary Minor in Sustainability.
-“This program is innovative in its approach, in that it will help current managers within the NFP sector build key skills while also providing relevant, hands-on experiences for undergraduate students – who are the NFP managers of the future.
+To improve their sustainability, NFPs need to focus on social innovation.
+“Creative thinking that benefits people,” explains McKnight, who is the founder and co-chair of McMaster’s Interdisciplinary Minor in Sustainability.
+“This program is innovative in its approach.
+It will help current managers within the NFP sector build key skills.
+In addition to providing relevant, hands-on experiences for undergraduate students – the NFP managers of the future.

-Launched in February 2019, the Future Skills Centre is the first pan-Canadian centre established at the federal level to focus on skills training for the future.
-They work with more than 5,000 partners across many different sectors across Canada and have invested more than $102 million into innovation projects in Canada.
+The Future Skills Centre is the first pan-Canadian centre to focus on skills training for the future.
+Launched in February 2019, the Centre works with more than 5,000 partners across many different sectors across Canada.
+The Centre has invested more than $102 million into innovation projects in Canada.